High Court Commercial Division

 4 December 2018

-Petition to set aside arbitral award dismissed as time-barred; no extension of time granted.
+Petition to set aside an arbitral award was dismissed as time‑barred; court did not reach the merits.

 3 December 2018